The highest form of ignorance is when you reject something you don't know anything about.

 As much as you will be tempted, let me remind you that if you have a laptop, things may get hot.
 Really hot!
 Even SMCFan Control may not be enough.

 Frying your GPU will not be a good thing.
-Overclock at your own risk(s)
+Overclock at your own risk(s) : Pyrit does not have a GPU watchdog

-little hidden gem:
+Little hidden gem:

 because you've read so far, you deserve a little bonus: